-UPDATE 1-Brazil agriculture ministry investigates food processor BRF -source
+UPDATE 2-Brazil agriculture ministry launches surprise inspections at BRF

 Prosecutors must now decide whether to charge the people, ask for additional evidence or dismiss the police report.

-Reporting by Ana Mano; editing by Diane Craft Editing by Dan Flynn, Susan Thomas and Diane Craft
+Reporting by Ana Mano Editing by Dan Flynn, Susan Thomas and Diane Craft